ZEROF/ipextractor/README.md

 6. Talos
 7. BlocklistDE
 8. ProjectHoneypot
+9. Spamhaus

 #### ipexdbl_simple.txt extracted from:
 1. Spamhaus

 #### TO DO LIST
 - [x] Host full HPP mirror
-- [x] Add SSLBL Botnet C2 IP Blacklist list
+- [x] Add ipexhunters.txt (integrate IPEX project honeypots list.)
 - [x] Add projecthoneypot.org RSS feed (beta)
 - [x] Instuction for firewalls (listed above), if someone have instructions for other firewalls, please open issue
 - [x] Better README
 - [x] Add CrowdSec private mirror
 - [x] Add Talos block list
-- [ ] Host block list(s) mirror(s): We are in Alfa stage, don't use "MIRRORS" script at all.
+- [x] Host block list(s) mirror(s): only to show working solution for some sources.
 - [x] Create web home for this repository (ipex.something.x) (not hosted yet, simple html finished)
 - [x] GitHub Actions: block run if errors are detected
 - [x] Merge updated list(s) after running GitHub Actions
 - [x] Python: don't stop updating list(s) if source is sending error 400
 - [ ] IPEX is inbound traffic dynamic block list, but outbound DBL can exist as well (PoC and more information are needed)
+- [x] Integration of IPEX Hunters honeypots (for now only endlessh backend used)
+- [ ] Integrate web honeypotting to IPEX Hunters

+### Support our project

+- VPS and SERVER donations are accepted (we will hunt bad actors for you)

 ### Repo layout
 ```